bhatti/formicary/docs/swagger.md

 #### GET
 ##### Description

-Deletes artifact by its id
+Retrieves artifact by its id

 ##### Parameters